frotrest/AdnanNike/README.md

 ## Purpose

-Provide a convenient, content-rich website for a tennis club: information about the sport equipment.
+Provide a convenient, content-rich website for a nike club: information about the sport equipment.

 Serve as a portfolio piece showing frontend architecture, component